peterkracik/scss-best-practice/README.md

 #### Modifiers

 modifiers are not standalone classes.
-They just modifie the block or element selector.
+They just modify the block or element selector.

 **DON'T**